 In our new location, we are trying to keep the library open as much as we can, please see Opening Hours for details.

 We are endeavouring to make books as easy to access as possible, but some may need retrieving from storage, and will be indcated as such on the catalogue.
-Please email or phone to request these, and we shall be able to get them for you within a week.
+Please email (using this form) or phone to request these, and we shall endeavour to get them for you within a week.
+We're trying to do everything that we can to make the collection as easily accessible as possible, but please feel free to call us on 01727 890222 if you have specific requests before coming in.

 To find the library: